ryansb/ansible-lambda/README.md

 ### lambda_event:
 ___
-Use to create, update or delete lambda function source event mappings, which include Kinesis/DynamoDB streams, S3 events and SNS topics.
+Use to create, update or delete lambda function source event mappings, which include Kinesis and DynamoDB streams.
+_Note:_  The handling of "push model" events such as S3 events and SNS topics has been removed and should have their own modules eventually.
+Until then, the orginal *lambda_event* module can be found [here.](https://github.com/pjodouin/ansible-repo/tree/master/library)

 ##### Example Playbook
 ```yaml